Trinity Capital (TRIN) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from Trinity Capital as it approaches its next earnings report date.
 On that day, Trinity Capital is projected to report earnings of $0.55 per share, which would represent year-over-year growth of 14.58%.
 Our most recent consensus estimate is calling for quarterly revenue of $40.67 million, up 21.55% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Trinity Capital.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Trinity Capital.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Trinity Capital is currently a Zacks Rank #4 (Sell).

-Looking at its valuation, Trinity Capital is holding a Forward P/E ratio of 6.29.
-This represents a discount compared to its industry's average Forward P/E of 7.16.
+In terms of valuation, Trinity Capital is currently trading at a Forward P/E ratio of 6.21.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.06.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 31, putting it in the top 13% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report